dinCloud Explains Hosted Virtual Desktop (HVD) & How It Works

 Mergers and Acquisitions (M&A)

 So far, we have covered only the generic advantages of deploying an HVD solution.
-Let’s discuss a few scenarios where HVDs can be critical to the success of the process.
+Let’s discuss a few scenarios where HVDs can be critical to the success of a process.
 These complicated situations arise in the case of mergers, acquisitions and takeovers.

 Although there are minor differences in the above scenarios, all create daunting challenges for the companies involved.
 Perhaps the biggest challenge is to business continuity.
-How do all the companies involved continue to offer the products or services during the merger or acquisition?
+How do all the entities involved continue to offer the products or services during the merger or acquisition?

 HVDs and M&A